jorisvandenbossche/DS-python-data-analysis/_solved/case1_bike_count.md

 +++

 The number of bikers are counted for intervals of approximately 15 minutes.
 But let's check if this is indeed the case.
-For this, we want to calculate the difference between each of the consecutive values of the index.
+Calculate the difference between each of the consecutive values of the index.
 We can use the `Series.diff()` method:

 ```{code-cell} ipython3
 pd.Series(df.index).diff()
 ```

-Again, the count of the possible intervals is of interest:
+The count of the possible intervals is of interest:

 ```{code-cell} ipython3
 pd.Series(df.index).diff().value_counts()
 ```

-There are a few records that is not exactly 15min.
-But given it are only a few ones, we will ignore this for the current case study and just keep them as such for this explorative study.
+There are a few records that are not exactly 15min.
+But given it are only a few ones, we will ignore this for the current case study and just keep them for this explorative study.

 Bonus question: do you know where the values of `-1 days +23:15:01` and `01:15:00` are coming from?